Junpeng-Wang/spark-CS190.1x/README.md

 WEEK 2: Introduction to Apache Spark
 Topics: Big data and hardware trends, history of Apache Spark, Spark's Resilient Distributed Datasets (RDDs), transformations, and actions.
 Lab 2: Learning Apache Spark.
 Perform your first course lab where you will learn about the Spark data model, transformations, and actions, and write a word counting program to count the words in all of Shakespeare's plays.
-Note to CS100.1x students: This material is identical to Week 2 of BerkeleyX CS100.1x, and if you've already completed Lab 1 of CS100.1x you can simply submit your completed notebook to receive credit.

 WEEK 3: Linear Regression and Distributed Machine Learning Principles
 Topics: Linear regression formulation and closed-form solution, distributed machine learning principles (related to computation, storage, and communication), gradient descent, quadratic features, grid search.